goldenrod/first-repo/README.md

 first-repo
 ==========

-This is going to be awesome!
+This is going to be really, really awesome!